A machine learning approach to portfolio pricing and risk management for high-dimensional problems: Insurance liability model example

 \subsection{Results}

-The results for the variable annuity guarantee confirm those of European option case: the replicating martingale works very well, in particular the neural network model, which provides the best results in most cases.
+The results for the variable annuity guarantee confirm those of the European call option example: the replicating martingale works very well, in particular the neural network model, which provides the best results in most cases.
 However, the more complex example also shows some limitations of the methods.

 In the estimation of the present value, Table~\ref{tab:varann_mae_pv_all_methods} shows that nested Monte Carlo (nMC) is still very effective, but regression-based methods provide slightly better accuracy.
 The neural network model performs relatively badly in the case with the lowest number of samples (1,000) and high dimensions ($T=40$), providing the worst results in that case.
-This is driven by over-fitting, as we describe in the analysis of the mean relative $L_1$ error below.
+This is caused by over-fitting, as we describe in the analysis of the mean relative $L_1$ error below.
 Indeed, as for the European option example, by cross-validation we have chosen $m=101$ nodes, whereof one is a bias term only, say $A_{101}=0$.
 The total number of parameters is thus $2{,}600+101=2{,}701$ for $T=5$, and $20{,}100+101=20{,}201$ for $T=40$.
+Alternative specifications of the width of the neural network are discussed in Appendix~\ref{subsec:sensitivity_nn}.
 The quality reaches that of the other methods as the number of samples increase.
 Finally, we observe that the polynomial LDR method---which is calculated with $p=10$---shows its advantage over the full polynomial basis not only in being able to solve the high dimensional case, but also in the estimation of the low dimensional case with low number of samples.
 The full polynomial basis has a MApE of 61\% due to the basis containing 3,276 elements, see Table \ref{tabdimPol}, which exceeds the 1,000 available samples.
 The polynomial LDR has a MApE of less than 0.1\% due to only containing 286 basis elements.